thienderrick/thienderrick.github.io/_pages/about.md

 - 🤝 **Shared my journey with students at former AmeriCorps school!**
   I was invited back from the FY25 Nathan Hale High team to the school I served at during FY24 to talk about my journey as a lab manager and previous AmeriCorps Member.

+## February 2025
+- 🛎️ **Volunteering as Quiz Bowl Moderator in Missouri** Invited to moderate for a collegiate Quiz Bowl tournament hosted by MU Quiz Bowl.

+- 🛎️ **Volunteering as Quiz Bowl Moderator in Arkansas** Invited to moderate for Arkansas Governors Quiz Bowl Association 4A Jr. High Regionals held this year in Bryant, Arkansas.

 ## January 2025
 - **🌍 Fulbright Update**
   Selected as a semi-finalist to Vietnam!

+- 🛎️ **Volunteering as Quiz Bowl Moderator in Missouri** Volunteered for MU Quiz Bowl in hosting Tiger Bowl X for a high school tournament.

+- 🛎️ **Volunteering as Quiz Bowl Moderator in Oklahoma** Invited back to serve as a moderator for a high school regional tournament for the Oklahoma Secondary School Activities Association Quiz Bowl.